SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/06-Programmability.md

 The `CREATE VIEW` statement is used to create a new view.

-Once we execute the `CREATE VIEW` statement, MySQL creates the view and stores it in the database so we can use it later if we need it.
+Once we execute it, MySQL creates the view and stores it in the database for later use.

-Example of create view statement:
+Here is an example of the statement:

 ```java
 CREATE VIEW v_employee_names AS